voicegain/platform/ANNOUNCE-TR.md

 If you encounter any problems, just give us a shout at support@voicegain.ai

+### January 24, 2023

+This release has an improved Spanish Offline model.

+This release adds ability to Recompute meetings in the Transcribe App and in the /asr/meeting API.
+This means that all the NLU processing of the transcript can be redone after, e.g., change in the Project analytics settings.

+Other changes to the Transcribe App:
+* Info about available Zoom Meeting Assistant is shown on the home page.
+* List of search results shows also topics for each transcript.
+* Removed Update button on the Key Items settings.
+Key Items will always be updated to the latest configuration.
+* Hid Key Items configuration from non-Admin users.

 ### January 5, 2023

 This release enables Browser Capture in the Transcribe App on Edge.